Distance: 22 km

 View Fullscreen Map

-From Haines Junction, continue north on the Alaska Highway for about 70 km until you cross a bridge and see the Sheep Mountain Visitor Center.
-Immediately after the visitors center, make a left onto Sheep Creek road.
-Follow this gravel road for about 2.5 km until you reach the parking spot.
+From Haines Junction, continue north on the Alaska Highway for about 70 km until you cross a bridge and see the Thachal Dhal (Sheep Mountain) Visitor Center.
+Immediately after the visitor center, make a left onto Sheep Creek Road.
+Follow this gravel road for about 2.5 km until you reach the parking lot and trailhead.

 Walk through the gate at the parking area and head straight (do not take the right turn which has an information plaque for Sheep Creek trail).
 You will be following an old road for most of the trail.
 The road is wide and easy to follow.